uribarri/CS_Coursework/6-042j-fall-2010/LectureNotes.md

 **Theorem (Akra & Bazzi)**.
 Set $p$ so that $\sum a_i b_i^p = 1$.
 Then
 $$T(x) = \Theta\left(x^p + x^p \int_1^x \frac{g(u)}{u^{p-1}}du\right)$$

+### From the reading
+I was struck that the number of operations for MergeSort is $n \log n - n + 1$, which is Stirling's formula for $\log n!$.
+Why was this?
+Some searching connected it to the Shannon entropy and information theory on the information content change as the items in the list go from unsorted to sorted.
+Fascinating.

+## Lecture 15
+### Graduate Student Job Problem
+  * Total # jobs: $m$ fixed over time.
+  * Each prof generates 1 grad/year; new profs produce no students
+  * No retirements, faculty live forever

+When are all $m$ jobs filled?
+We start with 1 prof in year 1. $f(n)$ is number of profs in year $n$.
+  * Year 0: 0
+  * Year 1: 1
+  * Year 2: 1
+  * Year 3: 2
+  * Year 4: 3
+  * Year 5: 5

+This is the Fibonacci sequence. $f(n) = f(n-1) + f(n-2)$.
+200 BC in India!

+### Linear recurrences
+These are of the form $f(n) = \sum a_i f(n-i)$.
+The upper limit, $d$, is the *order* of the recurrence.

+**Solution.** Guess: $f(n) = \alpha^n$.
+Solve the quadratic equation given by the Fibonacci sequence to get $(1 \pm \sqrt 5)/2$.
+Any linear combination also works.
+The coefficients will depend on the boundary conditions.
+This was the discrete form of a second-order ordinary differential equation.
+For Fibonacci, it's $(1/\sqrt 5) \phi^n - (1/\sqrt 5) (\phi-\sqrt 5/2)^n$

+Solving general linear recurrences is always like solving linear ODEs: generate characteristic equation, get coefficients from boundary conditions, etc.

+There are even inhomogeneous variants of these recurrences (anything with a general $g(n)$ in the recurrence) that is solved as in the ODE case.
+Find the solution to the corresponding homogeneous equation; then add in any particular solution to the inhomogeneous equation.